davebulaval/notification/README.md

     - Channel notification
     - Facebook messenger notification.

 > Please be careful with your login credential.
 Use a .env or any other file not publish by your git (configured in .gitignore).
-Read the [following](https://stackoverflow.com/questions/2397822/what-is-the-best-practice-for-dealing-with-passwords-in-git-repositories) for best pratices
+Read the [following](https://stackoverflow.com/questions/2397822/what-is-the-best-practice-for-dealing-with-passwords-in-git-repositories) for best pratices.

 Read the documentation at [notificationdoc.ca](https://notificationdoc.ca).